tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

-VI

-Farmer Brown's Girl GROWS CURIOUS
+<h2 id="ch6"><a href="#ch6"><span>VI</span> Farmer Brown's Girl Grows Curious</a></h2>

-Now it happened that the very day before Paddy the Beaver decided that his pond was big enough, and so allowed the water to run in the Laughing Brook once more, Farmer Brown's Girl took it into his head to go fishing in the Smiling Pool.
+Now it happened that the very day before Paddy the Beaver decided that her pond was big enough, and so allowed the water to run in the Laughing Brook once more, Farmer Brown's Girl took it into her head to go fishing in the Smiling Pool.
 Just as usual she went whistling down across the Green Meadows.
 Somehow, when she goes fishing, she always feels like whistling.
-Grandfather Frog heard him coming and dived into the little bit of water remaining in the Smiling Pool and stirred up the mud at the bottom so that Farmer Brown's Girl shouldn't see him.
+Grandfather Frog heard her coming and dived into the little bit of water remaining in the Smiling Pool and stirred up the mud at the bottom so that Farmer Brown's Girl shouldn't see him.